Ioncrade/RankWise/README.md

    python app.py
    ```

-4. Access the application at http://localhost:5000
+4. Access the application at [http://localhost:5000](http://localhost:5000).

 ## Usage Guide

 1. **Upload a PDF**:
-   - Click on the upload area or drag and drop a PDF file
+   - Click on the upload area or drag and drop a PDF file.
-   - Click the "Upload PDF" button
+   - Click the "Upload PDF" button.
-   - Wait for processing to complete
+   - Wait for processing to complete.

 2. **Ask Questions**:
-   - Type your question about the PDF content in the input field
+   - Type your question about the PDF content in the input field.
-   - Click the send button or press Enter
+   - Click the send button or press Enter.
-   - View the AI-generated answer
+   - View the AI-generated answer that leverages hybrid search, re-ranking, chained retrieval and generation, and multi-hop reasoning.

 3. **Review History**:
-   - Scroll down to see previous questions and answers
+   - Scroll down to see previous questions and answers.
-   - Click "Clear" to reset the conversation
+   - Click "Clear" to reset the conversation.

 ## How It Works

 1. **PDF Processing Pipeline**:
-   - Text extraction from PDF
-   - Chunking text into smaller segments
+   - Extracts text from the PDF and splits it into chunks.
-   - Generating embeddings for each text chunk
+   - Generates dense embeddings for each text chunk.
-   - Storing embeddings in a FAISS vector database
+   - Stores embeddings in a FAISS vector database for fast retrieval.

 2. **Query Processing**:
-   - Embedding the user query
-   - Semantic search in the vector database
+   - **Hybrid Search**:
+     Combines dense passage retrieval and semantic search to retrieve relevant document segments.
-   - Reranking search results
+   - **Re-Ranking**:
-   - Constructing context from top results
+     Uses a CrossEncoder to rank the retrieved segments by relevance.
+   - **Chained Retrieval & Generation**:
+     Generates follow-up queries based on initial retrieval, retrieves additional context, and chains results together.
+   - **Multi-Hop Question Answering**:
+     Synthesizes the multiple context rounds to provide a detailed and accurate answer.

+3. **Final Answer Generation**:
-   - Generating an answer using Groq's LLM
+   - Uses Groq's LLM to generate comprehensive answers from the combined context.

 ## Project Structure